THE BIG BAG THEORY

 Combining an AltGr layer with 19 different dead keys has nevertheless enabled me to provide a huge selection of glyphs at your fingertips, fairly intuitively.
 It means a few more key presses for the less common accents/symbols, but allows far more intuitive mappings.
 Once you know where the circumflex dead key is, you'll know where to find Ââ Êê Îî Ôô Ûû Ŷŷ, Ĉĉ Ĥĥ Ĵĵ

-etc. And most slashed symbols belong on the Slash dead key, etc.
+.
+Most slashed symbols belong on the Slash dead key, etc.

-For those who use accents and/or special letters in their language, I still very much recommend using one of my locale layout variants!
+For those who use accents and/or special letters in their native language, I still very much recommend using one of my locale layout variants!
 It's so much nicer to have the special letters of your own language in more accessible positions.
 See below.

 For coding, pretty much the same applies.
 But in this case, you should also look into harnessing the power of sequences (the Compose method, see below) and power strings if you're on a platform that supports them (such as Windows with the EPKL program).
 With those you can get not only boilerplate text but cursor movements and selection, for instance to type out a couple of HTML tags and place the cursor in between them with one mapping.
 Using sequences, you can have even more intuitive – albeit multi-character – triggers for your mappings.
 Such as 'addr